-The locust is a striking tree with fine, feathery foliage.
-Native to the Eastern U.S., locusts are prized for their heavy, decay-resistant timber.
+The black locust (Robinia pseudoacacia) is a striking tree with fine, feathery foliage, hardy in U.S. Department of Agriculture plant hardiness zones 3 through 8.
+Native to the Eastern United States, black locusts are prized for their heavy, decay-resistant timber.
 This hardy species is also an excellent urban tree because it thrives in poor soil.
-It is often planted near sidewalks and parking lots, because it is resistant to salt that may be applied during the winter in cold climates.
+It is often planted near sidewalks and parking lots, because it is resistant to the deicing salt products that may be applied during the winter in cold climates.

-The redbud is one of the earliest flowering trees.
-A common ornamental, the redbud is a relatively small tree that grows throughout the Eastern U.S. and as far west as Texas and Kansas.
+The eastern redbud (Cercis canadensis) is one of the earliest flowering trees in USDA zones 4 through 9.
+A common ornamental, the eastern redbud is a relatively small tree with pods that grows throughout the eastern states and as far west as Texas and Kansas.
 It is at home either in the sun or in partial shade.
 Most varieties have blooms that are purplish pink, but a white variety is available.

-The American yellowwood is rarely planted in yards because it is slow growing and it may take 10 years to produce flowers.
+American yellowwood is rarely planted in yards because it is slow growing and it may take 10 years to produce flowers.
 Its flowers are usually white, but a pink-flowered variety is available.
-This legume produces long, beanlike pods that often persist into the winter.
-The dried pods and smooth gray bark make this tree attractive \ during the winter months.
+This legume tree with green bean looking pods and smooth gray bark provides visual interest in the landscape during the winter months.